 - Applicants must be alumni of the Fulbright Foreign Student Program.

-- Applicants must be citizens or residents of one of the areas administered by AMIDEAST on behalf of the U.S. Department of State.*
+- Applicants must be citizens or residents (living and working in an area where they do not hold citizenship) of one of the areas administered by AMIDEAST on behalf of the U.S. Department of State.*

 - Preference will be given to applicants currently residing in their home country.

 - Preference will be given to applicants who have never received an alumni grant.

 - There must be a minimum of a two year period between receipt of a first alumni development grant and application for a second one.

 - AMIDEAST, U.S. Agency for International Development, U.S. Department of State, and Fulbright Commission staff members, independent contractors, and/or immediate family members are ineligible.